nopnop2002/Raspberry-ili9325/README.md

 This is library for RaspberryPi/OrangePi.
-You can use a shield for UNO R3 at this library.
+You can use a TFT Shield for UNO R3.
-This library can show a chart to ILI9325/9431/9342 TFT Shield.
+This library can show a chart to TFT Shield.
+Supported TFT controllers:
+ILI9325
+ILI9341
+ILI9342
-Primarily, this TFT Shiled is the one for Arduino.
+Primarily, these TFT Shiled is the one for Arduino.

 ----